-Just like in TradFi, expirables can be used to speculate.
+Just like in TradFi, futures can be used to speculate.

-Expirables can be used to hedge investments by taking the other side of the market, e.g. go long on an asset, go short on the expirable contract on that same asset.
+Hedging an investments normally implies taking the other side of the market, e.g. go long on an asset, go short on the derivative contract on that same asset.
 That way any loss on one side if offset by a gain on the other side - meaning you're effectively market-neutral.

-As with spot markets, expirable markets can be arbed too.
+As with spot markets, perp markets can be arbed too.
 There are 3 different scenarios:

-We’re the first protocol that uses fixed-rate markets to price our expirables, so at our launch we expect some price difference with standardised futures, e.g. on Binance.
+We’re the first protocol that uses money markets to price our futures, so expect some price difference with CeFi perps, e.g. on Binance.
 But that’s good news!
 That’s a free lunch for anyone interested in arbitraging.

-The most famous arbitrage between spot and expirable markets is called "cash and carry" trade or "basis" trade.
-It can be considered an arb since it captures the spread between spot/expirable and locks in a risk-free profit.
+The most famous arbitrage between spot and perp markets is called "cash and carry" trade.

 At a high level, two positions should be opened on opposite sides, on the spot and on the perp market.
 Because of how shorts work on Contango, doing a classic cash and carry with a spot leg is equivalent to just lending the quote currency.
 So, to make it worthwhile, the other leg of the trade should have some leverage in it, either by tasking the opposite side on another perp venue or -even better- on another market on Contango (so you can easily monitor both legs on the same interface).